-Key Audit Matters How the matter was addressed in the audit Carrying Value of Exploration and Evaluation Assets As at 30 June 2023, Exploration and Evaluation Assets totalled \$19,707,196 (refer to Note 13 of the financial report).
-The carrying value of exploration and evaluation assets is a key audit matter due to: The significance of the expenditure capitalised representing 56% of total assets; The necessity to assess management's application of the requirements of the accounting standard Exploration for and Evaluation of Mineral Resources ("AASB 6"), in light of any indicators of impairment that may be present; and The assessment of significant judgements made by management in relation to the capitalised exploration and evaluation expenditure.
-Inter alia, our audit procedures included the following: Assessed the Group's right to tenure over exploration assets by corroborating the ownership of the relevant licences for mineral resources to government registries and relevant third-party documentation; Reviewed the directors' assessment of the carrying value of the capitalised exploration and evaluation costs, ensuring the veracity of the data presented and assessing management's consideration of potential impairment indicators, commodity prices and the stage of the Group's projects also against AASB 6; Evaluation of Group documents for consistency with the intentions for continuing exploration and evaluation activities in areas of interest and corroborated in discussions with management.
-The documents we evaluated included: Minutes of the board and management; Announcements made by the Group to the Australian Securities Exchange; Cash flow forecast; and Consideration of the requirements of accounting standard AASB 6 and reviewed the financial statements to ensure appropriate disclosures are made.
+Key Audit Matters

+Carrying Value of Exploration and Evaluation Assets

+As at 30 June 2024, Exploration and Evaluation Assets totalled \$19,707,196 (refer to Note 13 of the financial statements).

+The carrying value of exploration and evaluation assets is a key audit matter due to:

+- The significance of the expenditure capitalised representing 66% of total assets; - The necessity to assess management's application of the requirements of the accounting standard Exploration for and Evaluation of Mineral Resources ("AASB 6"), in light of any indicators of impairment that may be present; and - The assessment of significant judgements made by management in relation to the capitalised exploration and evaluation expenditure.

+Inter alia, our audit procedures included the following:

+- Assessing the Group's right to tenure over exploration assets by corroborating the ownership of the relevant licences for mineral resources to government registries and relevant third-party documentation; - ii.
+Reviewing the directors' assessment of the carrying value of the capitalised exploration and evaluation costs, ensuring the veracity of the data presented and assessing management's consideration of potential impairment indicators, commodity prices and the stage of the Group's projects also against AASB 6: - iii.
+Evaluation of Group documents for consistency with the intentions for continuing exploration and evaluation activities in areas of interest and corroborated in discussions with management.
+The documents we evaluated included: - Minutes of the board and management; and - Announcements made by the Group to the Australian Securities Exchange; and - iv.
+Consideration of the requirements of accounting standard AASB 6 and reviewed the financial statements to ensure appropriate disclosures are made.